XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 Oh, the highlighter and editor are provided by [Mr.Wang](http://www.wangeditor.com/)

-You can donate us by Wechat :) But that's useless, isn't it?
+You can donate us by Wechat or Paypal :) But that's useless, isn't it?
 So the donate address will not be public.

 # Customizing Announcement
 Announcement is the marquee text in index.jsp